 If you suffer from chronic migraine headaches 15 or more days a month and can’t find relief with medication, you’re probably a good candidate for Botox® treatments.
 At Commonwealth Pain & Spine, with offices in Kentucky and Indiana, the team of board-certified physicians offers the convenience of in-office Botox injections to prevent the frequency and severity of migraine pain.
 When other treatments aren’t helping, consider how Botox injections can work for you by scheduling a consultation at Commonwealth Pain & Spine by phone today.
 Commonwealth’s Kentucky offices are in St. Matthews, Elizabethtown, Lexington, Crestview Hills, Owensboro, and London.
 Indiana offices are in Evansville, Vincennes, New Albany, Carrollton, and Jasper.
+They also serve patients from Northern Kentucky and Cincinnati, Ohio.

 Headaches and migraines can be the result of physical, emotional, or environmental issues that can affect the chemicals and nerve communication in your brain.